Big Camp at Stowe

 The price of your ticket includes some tasty grub to keep your family fuelled for the fun.
 In addition to the below, you’re welcome to bring your own tasty treats and purchase food from the café.

-- Tuesday night hog roast, and marshmallows to toast over the fire.
+- Wednesday night hog roast, and marshmallows to toast over the fire

 - Please bring plates, bowls, mugs and cutlery.
-Cutlery will only be provided for the meals we are serving and not your own picnics.
-Washing up facilities will be provided.
+Washing up facilities will be provided

 - Roll down a really big hill – The Grecian Valley and Elysian Fields are perfect for this